Strategic Multifamily Opportunities for Aligned, Accredited Investors

 Amethyst Projects targets value-add multifamily acquisitions in USA markets that meet our proven investment criteria:

-We are actively seeking deals in Arizona and will have investments available for participation as a capital partner in the fourth quarter of 2025.
+We are actively seeking deals in Arizona and will have investments available for participation as an investor in the second quarter of 2026.

 Going-in cap rates of 5.5%–7%, with below-market rents or operational inefficiencies we can correct